Audio Bitrate Explained: 128 kbps vs 320 kbps Quality

 256 kbps: The Balanced Choice

 256 kbps offers excellent sound quality that satisfies most listeners while keeping file sizes reasonable.
-It's become the de facto standard for premium streaming services and personal music libraries.
+It has become the de facto standard for premium streaming services and personal music libraries.

 Sound Quality at 256 kbps